ko1eda/levelup-forum/readme.md

 ## Installation
  > __Note__: The latest update, v0.17.0 and onward uses Amazon S3 for user upload storage.
 If you do not have an Amazon S3 account but would still like to use the application, you may use v0.16.0 or below which still utilize the local storage driver.

-> ***Prequisite***: to run the project files you must have PHP 7, Redis, Mysql and ElasticSearch installed on your development machine.
+> ***Prequisite***: to run the project files you must have PHP 7, Redis, Mysql installed on your development machine.

 > __If you are a docker user:__ Instead of installing the dependencies listed above on your dev machine you can use the laradock submodule linked in this directory.
 >